-Professor in the Department of Philosophy and the College; Associate Faculty in the Divinity School; Associate Faculty, MacLean Center for Clinical Medical Ethics; co-chair of the Human Rights Program.
+Professor in the Department of Philosophy and the College; Associate Faculty in the Divinity School; Associate Faculty, MacLean Center for Clinical Medical Ethics.
 Daniel Brudney writes and teaches in political philosophy, philosophy and literature, bioethics and philosophy of religion.
 He is the author of Marx's Attempt to Leave Philosophy (Harvard, 1998).
-His most recent publications are “Styles of Self-Absorption,” in The Blackwell Companion to Philosophy of Literature (2010), “Producing for Others,” in The Philosophy of Recognition (2010), “Choosing for Another: Beyond Autonomy and Best Interests,” Hastings Center Report (2009), and “Grand Ideals: Mill’s Two Perfectionisms,” History of Political Thought (2008).
+Dan Brudney is the Director of Graduate Studies.

 office phone: 773/702-7546

 Please see my CV (PDF) for a complete list of publications.